SteffTek/Tick.js/README.md

 # About
 **Tick.js** was created during a webex call in which we learned to use git __like I didn't already knew__, so because I got bored and I needed a tick based system for one of my projects, Tick.js was born.

-## New in 1.0.3
+## New in 1.1.0
-Tick.js now officially supports Typescript. **Thanks Typescript for auto-generating a .d.ts file for me!**
+You can now execute functions after x amount of ticks.

 # Installation
 NodeJS Installation